 General Management Degree Specialization

 Take the next step in your education.
 Earn your bachelor's degree in Management with a specialization in General Management and gain the skills necessary to succeed in a wide variety of changing business environments and conditions.
 With the General Management program specialization, you'll develop the ability to formulate and communicate high-level strategies as you anticipate and resolve complex tactical details within an organization.
-The real-world education you receive at DeVry University can prepare you to work in all business disciplines and collaborate with internal and external stakeholders to ensure the survival and success of the firm.
+The real-world education you receive at DeVry University can help prepare you to work in all business disciplines and collaborate with internal and external stakeholders to ensure the survival and success of a firm.

 Learn more about DeVry's General Management degree specialization online.